 Although the small and micro business has started reporting their payroll and superannuation information via STP system on 1 July, there will be a three-month grace period until 30 September.
 There is also a 12-month waiver for closely held employees, including immediate family members.

-Despite these extensions, businesses must begin their STP reporting as soon as they can, rather than leaving things to the last minute or taking a disorganized approach according to different types of employees.
+Despite these extensions, businesses must begin their STP reporting as soon as they can, rather than leaving things to the last minute or taking a disorganised approach according to different types of employees.
 Here in PJT Accountants and Business Advisors, we recommend setting up STP as soon as possible in your business, we would be delighted to assist your business in setting this up and your year-end payroll finalisation.